AdamRose1/Hacking_CTF_Labs_Writeups/Ambassador.md

 ![image](https://user-images.githubusercontent.com/93153300/198726328-6b674bf3-5025-47cd-8aae-6641a313295d.png)

 The output from netstat -ln shows that port 8500 is open but only from 127.0.0.1.
 So to make this accessible to us we need to forward that port.
-To get our target shell into the port forward: ~c .\
+To get our developer target shell into the port forward mode type: ~c.
+Next use command: -L 4444:127.0.0.1:8500\
-Next: -L 4444:127.0.0.1:8500\
 This means that whenever we go to our 127.0.0.1 at port 4444 then we will be redirected to the target 127.0.0.1 on port 8500.

 ![image](https://user-images.githubusercontent.com/93153300/198726345-6c238382-df17-4948-9433-0dac504553ec.png)